 Outside of these rehabilitation centers, many medical professionals have struggled to find appropriate approaches to treating and improving the lives of individuals suffering from substance use disorder.
-A lack of understanding, lack of empathy, and prejudices have created additional barriers to treatment outside of funding.
+A lack of understanding, lack of empathy, and prejudices have created additional barriers to treatment outside funding.

-Changing the Way We Talk About Addiction
+Changing the Way, We Talk About Addiction

 Image Source: Static Flikr

-However, due to the rising number of prescription opioid painkillers and the rising number of overdoses due to their addictive nature, medical professionals are beginning to take a different approach to understanding drug addiction.
-Through the help of counselors, rehabilitation specialists, and psychiatrists, substance use disorder is now being seen more as a disease than a personal failing — linked to physical changes within the brain, triggered by memory cues, resulting in involuntary behavior and potential relapse, and capable of being treated if seen as a legitimate disease.
+However, due to the rising number of prescription opioid painkillers and the rising number of overdoses due to their addictive nature, medical professionals are beginning to take a different approach to understand drug addiction.
+Through the help of counselors, rehabilitation specialists, and psychiatrists, substance use disorder is now being seen more like a disease than a personal failing — linked to physical changes within the brain, triggered by memory cues, resulting in involuntary behavior and potential relapse, and capable of being treated if seen as a legitimate disease.
 Medical professionals are also beginning to reconsider how often painkillers are prescribed and are considering alternatives — although few are currently available on the market.

 Additionally, medical professionals are also finding a common link between substance use disorder and mental illness, resulting in a phenomenon known as “comorbidity,” or the simultaneous presence of two chronic conditions in patients.
-The presence of mental illness and substance use disorder can further impact and exacerbate each other, resulting in attempts to self-medicate with substance abuse and creating further issues with paranoia, depression, anxiety, and more.
+The presence of mental illness and substance use disorder can further impact and exacerbate each other, resulting in attempts to self-medicate with substance abuse and create further paranoia, depression, anxiety, and more.
 With about 43.6 million Americans suffering from mental illness, about 7.9 million also struggle with substance use disorder.